6 Innovation & Idea Management Software (2025 Comparison)

 Brightidea homepage: Software for managing employee ideas

-Brightidea innovation management platform provides tools to support different idea collection methods and enable teams to test and execute promising ideas.
+Brightidea innovation management platform provides tools to support and streamline different innovation activities and enable teams to test promising ideas.
 Their team can meet with you before starting to answer questions and provide pointers, but they do not advertise dedicated consulting services.

 They work with businesses of all sizes, with notable names including Dell, Nike, Adobe, GE, and LinkedIn.
 They offer a 30-day free trial of their platform, but you can also request a demo before opting in.